 Bohemian Forgiveness: Five Unconventional Paths to Forgiving What You'll Never Forget

 With free-spirited insight and colorful Bible stories an abuse survivor leads women in crisis into their own stories of hope, healing, and triumph over darkness.

-- Explores five distinct desires that arise from abuse, grave injustice, and traumatic betrayal.
+- Introduces five desires that often arise from abuse, grave injustice, and traumatic betrayal.